thetruthisquran/thetruthisquran.github.io/faq.md

 <strong>2) Why did you start this website?</strong>

 After years of learning and asking questions to the so-called experts, they were not able to answer simple questions.
 I decided to study the
-Quran and the meaning myself.
-Read Chapter 2 Verse 121 again, What this means is that the people who study the Quran are the true believers.
+Quran and the meaning myself. <span style="color:red;">Read Chapter 2 Verse 121 again</span>, What this means is that the people who study the Quran are the true believers.

 <strong>3) The Arabic is quite special and difficult to translate, explain how you would approach this?</strong>